The Kelly Criterion: How to Size Your Bets Optimally

 With a £5,000 bankroll, that's:

-- Full Kelly: £705
+Full Kelly: £705

-- Half Kelly: £352
+Half Kelly: £352

-- Quarter Kelly: £176
+Quarter Kelly: £176

 If your model is well-calibrated and you can find several such bets per week, even quarter-Kelly produces substantial long-term growth.
 The discipline is in never exceeding your Kelly fraction, even when you feel especially confident about a particular bet.

-When Kelly Doesn't Apply
+When doesn't Kelly apply?

 Kelly is powerful but not universal.
 It breaks down or requires modification in several scenarios: